nexodus-io/nexodus/docs/design/authentication.md

 ## CLI Frontend Authentication

 The cli frontend authentication follows the Backend For Frontend (BFF) architecure also.
-The apex stack has 2 components:
+The nexodus stack has 2 components:

 - go-oidc-agent
 - apiserver